AdobeDocs/campaign-classic.en/help/platform/using/appendices-fda.md

 #### Windows [#windows-mysql}

-Download the C connector from https://dev.mysql.com/downloads/connector/c.
+Download the C connector from this [page](https://dev.mysql.com/downloads/connector/c).
 We recommend downloading version 5.7.

 Make sure the directory that contains libmysqlclient.dll is added to the PATH environment variable that nlserver will use.

 #### CentOS {#centos-mysql}

-Download mysql57-community-release.noarch.rpm from https://dev.mysql.com/downloads/repo/yum.
+Download mysql57-community-release.noarch.rpm from this [page](https://dev.mysql.com/downloads/repo/yum).

 Install the client library: